 From the ports of Saint Denis and La Cotinière

-The rental must be Released no later than 10 a.m..
-In the event of a delayed departure, the campsite reserves the right to charge you a flat-rate deduction depending on the time of departure (see our TERMS)
+In the event of a delayed departure, The campsite reserves the right to charge you a fixed fee depending on the time of departure (see our TERMS)

 Cleaning instructions: